 7. How much autonomy did they have?

 How much authority did they have in negotiating deals such as prices, terms, and conditions?
 Did they come from a flat rate pricing model or was their negotiation involved?
 Who made the call on the size of deals they could pursue – the rep or their boss?
+These details make a huge difference.
+Literally between achieving their sales quotas or not.
+Before hiring your next sales candidate, drill down with these questions to be sure you know what you’re getting.

 8. Did they have a lot of oversight by management?